solvexia/solvexia-api-docs/README.md

 # SolveXia API Docs

-This is an official repository for SolveXia API documentation https://app.solvexia.com/api/.
+This is an official repository for the SolveXia API documentation https://app.solvexia.com/api/.
 Please follow this repository to see the changes over time.

 For bug reports or change proposals for APIs please use issues, or create pull requests.